tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/Hadoop-cos-DistChecker 工具_intl_en.md

 - SUCCESS: the source and destination files exist and are the same.
 - MISMATCH: the source and destination files exist but are different.
 - UNCONFIRM: the system cannot determine whether the source and destination files are the same.
-This may be because the destination file has already existed in COS before the CRC64 feature is launched, and thus its CRC64 checksum cannot be obtained.
+This may be because the file has already existed in COS before the CRC64 feature is launched, and thus its CRC64 checksum cannot be obtained.
 - UNCHECKED: the check is not performed.
-This is mainly because that the source file cannot be read, or its checksum cannot be computed.
+This is mainly because that the source file or the checksum of the source file cannot be read.
 - SOURCE_FILE_MISSING: the source file does not exist.
 TARGET_FILE_MISSING: the destination file does not exist.
 TARGET_FILESYSTEM_ERROR: the destination file system is not CosN.